VEGA Technical Reference

 CAPS |

 R | Feature bitmap.
-A driver reads it to learn which operations this build implements.
+A driver reads it to find the operations of this build.
 See below. |

 0x0008 |